d1manson/jsonl-schema-validator/README.md

 - [ ] Provide some proper benchmarks using other tools.
 - [ ] Make sure x86 is sensibly optimised (so far focus has been on Arm Macs / Neon, though it should be ok on x86).
 - [ ] Publish it somewhere, to encourage people to actually use it for real.
+- [ ] Provide more info in all the error cases.
+- [ ] Implement a TIMESTAMP validator